Our People

 “I am so happy I was able to bring them checks that mattered.
 That money changed so much for them—not having to worry about growing debt and losing their house—just enjoying their time together meant the world to them,” says Leek.

 "As New York Life agents, we know we’re out there helping lives, but it’s not often we get to see the benefits of our work,” says Leek.
-“Good planning changes lives for generations."
+“Good preparation changes lives for generations."

 Relief and resolution